 Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
-Articulates and applies systemic social justice principles in case planning and Demonstrates cultural humility and emphasizes client strengths and choice in case conceptualization, treatment planning, and Explores own use of power and privilege as they relate to therapist roles and development, intersect with client Uses privilege collaboratively with client(s), agencies, family members, and other systems to empower and promote supervision. obtaining needed identities and roles, and social equity and client supervision. obtaining needed identities and roles, and social equity and client services. foster global citizenship. interests.
+Articulates and applies systemic social justice principles in case planning and supervision.
+Demonstrates cultural humility and emphasizes client strengths and choice in case conceptualization, treatment planning, and obtaining needed services.
+Explores own use of power and privilege as they relate to therapist roles and development, intersect with client identities and roles, and foster global citizenship.
+Uses privilege collaboratively with client(s), agencies, family members, and other systems to empower and promote social equity and client interests.